swup/docs/src/docs/lifecycle/hooks.md

 ## Custom hooks

-Plugin authors might want to create and trigger new hooks to implement additional functionality.
+Plugin authors might want to create new hooks to implement additional functionality.

 See the [Custom Hooks](/plugins/create-plugin/#custom-hooks) section of the Create a Plugin page for details.